UMWEDU/wp-sync-test/_pages/test-page.md

 ---
 <img class="alignnone size-full wp-image-102" style="width: 100%;height: auto" src="http://umwwebmaster.staging.wpengine.com/wp-content/uploads/2015/07/thanksMomDad.jpg" alt="" />

+Here's an edit that I added through GitHub.
+Let's see what needs to happen in order for it to show up on the site.

 Haha!
 I just took over editing this page from Shelley Keith.
 She can't edit it anymore right now, because <em>I'm editing it</em>, instead.
 <!--more-->